Chapter 1: Anniversary preparations, 11 years ahead

 Overnight stay for the adult guests, which could not be accommodated at the flats or the spare rooms, was available at specially erected tents.
 They benefited from the gigantic climate controlled bubble around the Burrows grounds.
 It had been designed and produced by their organization, a combined Malfoy-Weasley venture.
 It sported comfortable beds and full facilities all set up by a contracted service.

 Molly had taken care of helping with all the coordination.
 She was now in charge of arranging all the social functions for Bill and his witch.
-Her job was to run the day-to-day Manor operations, and it was a generously paid job.
-It was Molly's first paid job in her life, and she was happy to remind Arthur whenever she could; of the fact that she made four times his ministry's salary.
+Her job was to run the day-to-day Manor operations, a generously paid job.
+It was Molly's first paid job in her life, and she was happy to remind Arthur whenever she could.
+It was a known fact that she made four times his ministry's salary.
 She wanted to coax him into retirement without any luck because his career was soaring.

-She reminded him every other day, not aware of how proud Arthur was of his witch.
+She reminded him every other day of her success, not aware of how proud Arthur was of his witch.
 For once in her life, she paid attention to him and had put the children in a back burner.
 Her own success had made her more aware of her own life, strange how life works Arthur, thought.

 For a while, he just wished he had the stamina he had a little while back, during those when her offers were not so free.
 Something that did not seem to be an obstacle anymore since one of his son's in-law had introduced him to a new potion, it was a healthy approach to a Muggle's magic blue pill, he was told.
 Life was good for Arthur Weasley, and today was a special day, the celebration of the couple that had made it all possible.